facebook/rocksdb/USERS.md

 Yahoo is using RocksDB as a storage engine for their biggest distributed data store Sherpa.
 Learn more about it here: http://yahooeng.tumblr.com/post/120730204806/sherpa-scales-new-heights

 ## CockroachDB
-CockroachDB is an open-source geo-replicated transactional database (still in development).
+CockroachDB is an open-source geo-replicated transactional database.
 They are using RocksDB as their storage engine.
 Check out their github: https://github.com/cockroachdb/cockroach

 ## DNANexus
 DNANexus is using RocksDB to speed up processing of genomics data.